ssec/sift/doc/source/INSTALLATION-mtgsift.rst

 It is best to keep Conda environments intended for just using SIFT separate from ones for developing it.
-In detail, you should not install *sift* but only *sift-devel-deps* into an development environment, since otherwise the installed SIFT software may interfere with the version from the sources.
+In detail, you should not install *uwsift* but only *uwsift-devel-deps* into an development environment, since otherwise the installed SIFT software may interfere with the version from the sources.
 And vice versa.